-TikTok is testing ads because marketers need it.
+TikTok is testing ads because marketers need them.
 It has managed to garner a large user-base already.
 If marketers get an opportunity to tap into this user-base, it will benefit both ends.
 Also, TikTok knows that most marketers want to capture leads to trigger relevant automation campaigns.
-After all, we are living in the time of personalization and nurturing!
+After all, we are living in a time of personalization and nurturing!

-If a brand is using Aritic PinPoint and is looking to launch lead capture ads on TikTok – this would be the ideal workflow.
+If a brand uses Aritic PinPoint and is looking to launch lead capture ads on TikTok – this would be the ideal workflow.

-For explanation reasons, we’ll assume that you are ready with your first TikTok ad.
+For explanation reasons, we’ll assume that you are ready with your first set of lead capture ads on TikTok.
 You are definitely on Aritic PinPoint.